 Listening and responding to your audience isn't selling out, it's an act of courage that helps your business grow.
 (Tweet this!)

 If I've learned anything working with clients in my Incubator program, it's that different creative entrepreneurs need different kinds of support.
 Some need very specific, detailed, step-by-step instructions, while others can do big things with a rough overview.
 One of my clients launched an online school (with two courses!) in less than a day, while another took weeks to build and implement a single marketing tactic.
 While the kind and amount of support you need may be different from the creative entrepreneur next door, you'll still need SOME kind of systems and support.
 Most of us need an email system.
 Most of us need some kind of time management and planning tools.
-You might need marketing support, or customer service support, or social media support.
+You might need marketing support, or customer service support from salesforce admin, or social media support.
 The key here is to uncover what you really need and get it handled without over-systematizing.

 Believe it or not, too many systems can be a bad thing, and yes, you can try to systematize too soon.
 I see it all the time.
 Systems and supports are meant to smooth things out.
 Yes, they can be bumpy at first, while you're ramping up, but if your systems and supports are slowing you down unnecessarily, then you've got too many - which can cause your business to struggle in an entirely different way.